Dos Oruguitas

 The song is played in the film over a flashback depicting the life and death of Pedro Madrigal, the grandfather of Encanto's protagonist Mirabel.
 The lyrics are in Spanish, but an English-language version of the song, titled "Two Oruguitas", plays over the end credits.
 Music critics praised the song for its sentiment, production, lyrics, and Yatra's vocal performance, and often named it as the best song from Encanto.
 Commercially, "Dos Oruguitas" entered the top 40 of the US Billboard Hot 100 and marked Yatra's first-ever appearance on the chart.
-The song was nominated for Best Original Song at the 94th Academy Awards.
+The song was nominated for Best Original Song at the 94th Academy Awards, but lost to "No Time to Die" by Billie Eilish.

 Background and release

-Encanto is an American computer-animated musical fantasy film, the 60th film by Walt Disney Animation Studios.
+Encanto is an American animated musical fantasy film.
 The song is featured as the sixth track on the film's soundtrack.
 It was written and composed by American singer-songwriter Lin-Manuel Miranda, who also wrote the seven other songs of the soundtrack.
 He previously worked on Disney's 2016 animated film, Moana, as well.
 It is sung by Sebastián Yatra, who grew up in the US but was born in Colombia.
 He was invited to join the Encanto soundtrack and sing the song after Miranda heard Yatra's song "Adiós".

 Composition and development

 "Dos Oruguitas" was the first song Miranda wrote completely in Spanish.
 This amount of Spanish was far outside his comfort zone.
-Miranda said "It was important to me that I write it in Spanish, rather than write it in English and translate it, because you can always feel translation".
+Miranda said, "It was important to me that I write it in Spanish, rather than write it in English and translate it, because you can always feel translation".
 His goal was to write a Colombian folk song that "felt like it [had] always existed," which he thought would make the painful family history depicted in the accompanying animated sequence easier to watch.
 He was inspired in particular by composers Antônio Carlos Jobim and Joan Manuel Serrat.

 The song and accompanying sequence were originally planned to be in the prologue, but the filmmaking team decided they would fit better toward the end of the film.